-Each year, a dozen of North America’s most dedicated, gifted and promising young jazz musicians are chosen from a broad field of talented applicants, receiving scholarships to participate in the 10-day Vail Jazz Workshop.
-Organized in conjunction with the Vail Jazz Party, this highly-regarded curriculum is now in its 25th year, mentoring 274 high school-aged musicians since its inception.
+Each year, a dozen of North America’s most dedicated, gifted and promising young jazz musicians are chosen from a broad field of talented applicants, receiving scholarships to participate in the 10-day Vail Jazz Workshop in Vail, Colorado.
+Organized in conjunction with the Vail Jazz Party, this highly-regarded curriculum is now in its 26th year, mentoring nearly 300 high school-aged musicians since its inception.

 The Vail Jazz Workshop, among the longest-running programs of its type, enables the student musicians to study and be coached in an environment that emphasizes intense interaction with instructors and fellow students, while providing them with the unique opportunity to perform alongside legendary professional musicians at the Vail Jazz Party over Labor Day Weekend.